• Skip to primary navigation

 Look no further than my apple cider pot roast, friends!
 Bourbon is a great choice with roasted meat —- it’s bold enough to stand up to that hearty cut, and the caramel notes from the bourbon pair perfectly from the caramelization of the beef.
 And, of course, the spices between the two are a natural match.

 Or maybe you'd like to serve this delicious apple-bourbon cocktail with dessert.
-You can't go wrong with my apple shortcakes or apple spice cupcakes.
+You can't go wrong with apple shortcakes or apple spice cupcakes to stay with the apple theme, or this caramel popcorn is delightful with the bourbon.

 When only the coziest cocktail will do, I hope you try this apple cider old fashioned.
 It's the perfect apple cocktail for the fall.